 Oh the teenage years, soooo many things changing and an unpredictable period can be the last thing the teen needs too.
-So here’s the back story.
+So here’s the back story to explain why those periods are so damn irregular.

 Every menstrual cycle our brain and ovaries are in a conversation and it’s this dialogue which determines if we ovulate.
 Now as adults that conversation is well established.
 So every cycle our body knows what to do – recruit follicles (which produces oestrogen) and ovulate (which means we produce progesterone).
 Around 2 weeks after we ovulate our period arrives.
 Voilà!
 Then the whole cycle repeats.